PromptDeploy/promptops-lifecycle-governance/docs/implementation/promptops-lifecycle-trace.md

-# From Version to Rollback: A Real PromptOps Lifecycle in Action
+# Prompt Lifecycle Walkthrough: From Authoring to Promotion

 This tutorial traces a real prompt through its full governance lifecycle using this repo’s scaffolds — from versioning and evaluation to HITL signoff, promotion, logging, and rollback.